-Evidence shows that MADD Canada's strategy of youth education to reduce fatalities and injuries is working.
-The costs however, are still too high.
-Families are destroyed, communities shaken.
+Evidence shows that MADD Canada's strategy of educating youth to reduce fatalities and injuries is working.
+However, the costs are still too high.
+Families are destroyed.
+Communities are shaken.
 The emotional toll is immeasurable.
-With current constraints on school budgets and as economic variables in different Canadian communities influence the ability of individual schools to afford screenings, you can help us help educators to reach their students with MADD's proven programs.
-The goal of our School Presentation Program is to challenge up to 500,000 students in grades 7 through 12 from across Canada to make wise, safe, and healthy choices
+With current constraints on school budgets and as economic variables in different Canadian communities influence the ability of individual schools to afford screenings, you can help us help educators to reach their students with proven programs.
+The goal of our School Presentation Program is to challenge up to 500,000 in grades 7 through 12 from across Canada to make wise, safe and healthy choices.